Save big (up to $1,875) on small business tools with our free membership, business.com+

 Seek funding from family and friends.

-Although you might be hesitant about it, consider approaching friends and family for funding.
+While approaching your personal network for funding requires careful consideration, it remains one of the most accessible funding sources for new entrepreneurs.
 Remember to have the details of your business idea and projections for the current and next year in place.
 Having these figures handy can help you gain confidence and ensure that your pitch will be perfect for sourcing funding from family and friends.

 Find a partner or investor.